 Right after my diagnosis of LHON in 2013, my Neuro-ophthalmologist sat with me and said, “You need to be an example for your family and friends with how you handle this…”.
 When I heard this gibberish, I thought my doctor had lost his damn mind!
 But, as time passed, I began to understand what he meant.
 Be a Badass.
 THAT’S what he meant.

-Recently, my daughter, Molly, has taken notice of the amazing resiliency and attitude of our dear friend Sheryl.
+Recently, my daughter, Molly, has taken notice of the amazing resiliency and attitude of our dear friend and neighbor Sheryl.
 Sheryl has battled ovarian cancer over the last couple years, and is currently winning the fight!
 I have written about her in a past blog (The Kindness of Strangers)…and in true Sheryl style, she was (unknowingly) setting an incredible example of what it means to be a badass for my daughter.
 Molly recently put her thoughts about Sheryl in a blog.
 I had to share this heartwarming post, because I think we can all learn from Molly’s perspective.
 Below is an excerpt with a link to the original blog!
 Grab a tissue & Give it a read.

 EXCERPT FROM LIVING. | BY MOLLY JOHNSON